 Paula Prentiss also stars as TV newswoman Lee Carter, one of many witnesses to the public assassination of Senator Charles Carroll (Bill Joyce) atop the Seattle Space Needle.
 Now, three years later, Carter visits her former boyfriend and colleague Frady and tells him she believes there is more to the assassination than was reported at the time.
 Six of the witnesses to Carroll’s assassination have since died, and she fears she will be next.

-Beatty takes up the story and gradually discovers evidence to suggest an evil organisation is in fact systematically eliminating witnesses to the candidate’s assassination in a story that cleverly plays on contemporary 70s audiences’ neuroses about President Kennedy’s assassination and President Nixon’s deceitful chicanery.
+Frady (Beatty) takes up the story and gradually discovers evidence to suggest an evil organisation is in fact systematically eliminating witnesses to the candidate’s assassination in a story that cleverly plays on contemporary 70s audiences’ neuroses about President Kennedy’s assassination and President Nixon’s deceitful chicanery.
+Frady assumes false names to keep out of the way of the law and the agents of the evil organisation, and at one point is assumed dead, killed in an assassination attempt.
+His editor, sensing a good story when he hears it, is the only one who knows he is alive.
+Under another false name.
+Frady contacts the evil Parallax organisation to sign on as one of its killers.

-There are plenty of ideas and food for thought flying around, but there is a polished, exciting visual texture to the film, too, thanks to Gordon Willis’s distinctive anamorphic cinematography, using long lens, unconventional framing and shallow focus, and George Jenkins’s striking, polished production designs.
+There are plenty of ideas and food for thought flying around, but there is also a polished, exciting visual texture to the film, too, thanks to Gordon Willis’s distinctive anamorphic cinematography, using long lens, unconventional framing and shallow focus, and George Jenkins’s striking, polished production designs.
 Beatty is often shot from far off, with the idea that Frady is being watched.
+Willis seems to relish taking pleasure in filming almost every scene from as far away as possible, composing in the most eye-catching of shots.
+The bigger the screen to see the film on, the better.
+It was meant for the huge cinemas that still survived in the day.
+Oh, there were some great movies in the Seventies!
+And this is one of them.

 David Giler, Lorenzo Semple Jr and (uncredited) Robert Towne’s sizzling screenplay is based on the 1970 novel by Loren Singer.
 Robert Towne did an uncredited rewrite on the screenplay.
 The novel’s idea about the killing of witnesses to the assassination John F Kennedy is changed in the screenplay to the killing of witnesses to the assassination of a fictional politician resembling Robert F Kennedy.
 Nevertheless, film director Alex Cox has called it the ‘best JFK conspiracy movie’.

-Images in the assassin training montage are either of anonymous people or famed characters such as Richard Nixon, Adolf Hitler, Pope John XXIII, and Lee Harvey Oswald.
+Boldly, the film stops entirely for an assassin training montage, an idea that recalls Hitchcock’s Salvador Dali digression in Spellbound.
+Images in the clever montage between caption cards reading ‘LOVE’, ‘MOTHER’, ‘FATHER’, ‘HOME’, ‘ENEMY’, ‘HAPPINESS’ and ‘ME’ are either of anonymous people or famed real characters such as Richard Nixon, Adolf Hitler, Pope John XXIII, and Lee Harvey Oswald.
+The montage also includes Jack Kirby drawings from Marvel Comics’ Thor.

 This was part two of Pakula’s unofficial political paranoia trilogy that began with Klute (1971) and ended with All the President’s Men (1976).
-It was the era of great paranoia political thrillers: the 1973 film Executive Action is another, and so is the 1974 film The Conversation.
+It was the era of great paranoia political thrillers: the 1973 film Executive Action is another, and so is the 1974 film The Conversation) as well as Three Days of the Condor (1975).

-It did not really receive its proper due and respect in its day, though Gordon Willis won the Best Cinematography award from the National Society of Film Critics (USA).
+It did not really receive its proper due and respect in its day, though the brilliant Gordon Willis won the Best Cinematography award from the National Society of Film Critics (USA).
+There is also a notable scored by Michael Small to pay some attention and respect to.

 The cast are Warren Beatty as Joseph Frady, Paula Prentiss as Lee Carter, Hume Cronyn as Bill Rintels, William Daniels as Austin Tucker, Kenneth Mars as former FBI agent Will Turner, Walter McGinn as Jack Younger, Kelly Thordsen as Sheriff L D Wicker, Jim Davis as Senator George Hammond, Bill McKinney as Parallax assassin, Stacy Keach Sr as Commission Spokesman #1, Anthony Zerbe as Professor Nelson Schwartzkopf, William Jordan as Tucker’s aide, Edward Winter as Senator Jameson, Chuck Waters as Thomas Richard Linder, Earl Hindman as Deputy Red, William Joyce as Senator Charles Carroll, Jo Ann Harris as Frady’s girl Chrissy, Doria Cook-Nelson as Gale from Salmontail, Ford Rainey as Commission spokesman #2, and Richard Bull as Parallax goon.